simone-schneider/simone-schneider.github.io/_pages/teaching.md

 **Teaching**

-I have extensive experience designing and delivering methodological and substantive modules from the undergraduate to PhD level.
+I have experience designing and delivering methodological and substantive teaching from the undergraduate level up to the PhD.

 At the University of Cambridge, I teach [Critical Approaches to Discourse Analysis](https://www.researchmethods.group.cam.ac.uk/modules/critical-approaches-to-discourse-analysis-lt/) for Master and PhD students, as well as Introduction to Sociology and Qualitative Research Methods for undergraduate students.